 For a detailed insight, check out our comprehensive guide to gold.
 Here is just a brief outline:

 Solid Gold Chains

 Solid Gold – Solid gold doesn’t necessarily mean that the chain is made of 100% pure gold (24 karats).
 It can be 22K, 18K, 14K or 10K.
-Of these, 18 and 14 karat gold have the best combination of beauty and strength.
+Of these, 18 and 14 karat gold has the best combination of beauty and strength.
 Higher gold karatage results in a weaker chain while lower karatage results in chains that don’t have the best gold color.

 Gold Filled – Also called rolled gold, this type of metal is made by bonding sheets of gold onto a base metal, commonly silver.
-Rolled gold is much less valuable than a solid gold chain, but better than gold plate.
+Rolled gold is much less valuable than a solid gold chain but better than gold plate.

-Gold Plated – Gold plate is done by submerging the non-gold alloy into molten gold to create the golden coating.
+Gold Plated – Gold plate is done by submerging the non-gold alloy into molten gold to create the gold coating.
 This is one of the inferior forms of golden chains in the sense that the only gold material you can find is on the coating of the base metal.
 It is less costly but it is more temperamental because it needs so much care and maintenance to make its beauty last longer.

 Hollow Gold Chains

 Hollow gold chains have a hollow space inside, somewhat like a tube.
 The reason for this is to reduce the quantity of gold used in the chain.